AdobeDocs/journey-optimizer.en/help/using/reports/report-gs-cja.md

 ## How-to video{#video}

-The video below shows how to assign the **Manage app configuration** permission to access the App surfaces menu.
+The video below shows how to use the enhanced Journey Optimizer reporting with Customer Journey Analytics.

 >[!VIDEO](https://video.tv.adobe.com/v/3430413)